How much time should I allow for a tour?

 - Please note that although we are located on federal property, we receive NO funding from the Veterans Administration - we operate entirely "out of our own pockets" and with the help of unpaid volunteers.
 Therefore, donations are both welcome and necessary for our continued operation.
 We are a 501c3 tax-exempt organization and donations are tax deductible to the limit allowed by the Internal Revenue Service.

 Is there a café at the museum?

 - There are no food facilities of any sort at the Museum, but there is a cafeteria in the VA Medical Center that is open weekdays between 10AM and 2PM.
 For small tour groups, you can also bring a sack lunch and eat in our meeting room.
-While we do not specifically prohibit food and drink in the museum, we do insist that nothing be placed on top of the display cases e.g. sodas, cups of coffee, water bottles, etc.
+Food and drink are not permitted in any other areas of the museum.

 Does the museum loan uniforms, helmets, field gear etc. for parties or Halloween?